zhujun98/recastx/docs/docs/gui.md

     - Select a slice on *mouse hover* (the selected slice will be highlighted).
     - Move the selected slice along its normal direction by *dragging the left mouse button*.
-    - Rotate the selected slice around a highlighted axis by *dragging the right mouse button*.

 - Camera